 What is a foreign trust?

-An example of a trust for U.S. taxpayers would be a 401(k)-retirement plan.
-In this scenario, the third-party trustee would be the financial institution with whom the employer has the 401(k) for its employees.
+An example of a trust for U.S. taxpayers would be a 401(k)–retirement plan.
+In this scenario, the employer would be the grantor because they open the plan on the employee’s behalf and transfers assets (wage income) from the employee’s pay to the plan.
 In this arrangement, the employee will be the beneficiary.

-It’s important to note that U.S. taxpayers must report their interest in foreign trusts, including interests in an IRA type plan that allows them to choose their investments.
-For example, if a taxpayer has a foreign IRA plan (such as an Australian Self-Managed Superannuation Fund), they are required to file some or potentially all the forms below:
+If you are treated as a U.S. owner of a foreign trust, you do need to report the trust interest and its income.
+For example, a taxpayer holding a foreign IRA plan (such as an Australian Self–Managed Superannuation Fund), may be required to file some or all the forms below:

 - Schedule B Part III